 The Company acquired the California Patent on May 11, 2022, within the Eliza Silver Project area and reported high-grade silver assay results obtained during an early phase of exploration at the project as well.
 A program of geophysical survey is also planned to commence in the following months.
 Results of the geochemical and geophysical surveys will be used to define priority drill targets ahead of an initial phase of drilling at the project.

-The Company announced on July 7, 2022 that it is progressing exploration of the Eliza Project with a detailed follow-up soil grid sampling program, the results of which are expected to follow in the coming months.
+The Company announced on July 7, 2022 that it is progressing exploration of the Eliza Project with a detailed follow-up soil grid sampling program, the results of which were announced on October 25, 2022.